rtavenar/hdr/content/parts/01/temporal_kernel.md

 \end{equation}

-This kernel is positive semi definite (psd), as the product of two psd kernels and, if $k$ is the RBF kernel, it can be written as:
+This kernel is positive semi definite (psd), as the product of two psd kernels and, if $k$ is the radial basis function (RBF) kernel, it can be written as:

 \begin{equation}
     k_t((x_i, t_i), (x^\prime_j, t^\prime_j)) = k(g(x_i, t_i), g(x^\prime_j, t^\prime_j)).